GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Acesss_Hospitals_MinDistance.md

 | Access to Nearest Hospital | minDistZ_mi | Euclidean distance from centroid to nearest hospital, in miles |

 ### Data Limitations:
-Euclidean distance or straight-line is a simple approximation of distance or travel time from an origin centroid to the nearest hospital.
+Euclidean distance or straight-line is a simple approximation of access or travel from an origin centroid to the nearest hospital.
 It is not a precise calculation of real travel times or distances.

 ### Comments/Notes:
 This dataset includes all US states, Washington D.C., and territories, including: Puerto Rico, Guam, Northern Mariana Islands, American Samoa, Palau.
 Zip code and tract centroids are not population-weighted.